 Now specify what should be sent when the control is blocked.
-On release, the control variable follows the rule again.

-When blocked, the control variable shall not be sentsend a specific value Value (in %) (if a value is sent) 0 100
+When blocked, the control variable shall not be sent send a specific value Value (in %) (if a value is sent) 0 100

 2-point-control (only level 2):

 2-point-control is used for systems which are only set to ON or OFF.